-- Have a minimum of four (4) years** of clinical laboratory training or experience (within the ten years immediately prior to the application date) on human testing or testing on non-human material for diagnosis and/or identification of diseases/pathogens related to human or human disease/pathogen outbreaks, or both, including at least two (2) years of experience, (within the ten years immediately prior to the application date) directing or supervising high complexity testing.
+- Have a minimum of four (4) years** of clinical laboratory training or experience (within the ten years immediately prior to the application date) on human testing or testing on non-human material for diagnosis and/or identification of diseases/pathogens related to human or human disease/pathogen outbreaks, or both, including at least two (2) years of experience, (within the ten years immediately prior to the application date) directing or supervising high complexity testing in a clinical setting.
 Of the four (4) years of clinical laboratory experience, at least one (1) year of experience must be in a Public Health Microbiology Laboratory or a Clinical Microbiology Laboratory doing testing on human or non-human material for diagnosis of diseases/pathogens; AND

 - Pass an ABB examination in General Knowledge and in Public Health Microbiology.

 **Effective January 1, 2012, ABB will accept up to two (2) years of alternative experience toward the four-year experience requirement for HCLD certification.
-An additional two (2) years of clinical supervising or directing experience is still required in addition to the two years of “alternative” experience. (see General Regulations, rule 17).
+An additional two (2) years of clinical supervising or directing experience is still required in addition to the two years of “alternative” experience. (see General Regulations, rule 18).